MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_03_Managing_Windows_Server.md

    > **Note**: Wait until the installation completes.
 This should take about 2 minutes.

+   > **Note**: After installation completes, you may encounter the error message 'ERR_Connection_Refused'.
+If this occurs, restart SEA-ADM1 to correct the issue.

 #### Task 2: Add servers for remote administration

 1. On **SEA-ADM1**, start Microsoft Edge, and then go to `https://SEA-ADM1.contoso.com`.